AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning: Experimental Results

 \subsection{Experimental Setup}

-\paragraph{Models and baselines.} We evaluate AIMER on three representative MoE LLMs spanning different model families and scales: OLMoE-1B-7B-0125-Instruct~\cite{muennighoff2024olmoe}, ERNIE-4.5-21B-A3B-PT~\cite{baidu2025ernie45}, and Qwen3-30B-A3B-Instruct-2507~\cite{yang2025qwen3}.
-We report results at 25\% pruning for all three models and additionally at 50\% pruning for ERNIE and Qwen3.
+\textbf{Models and baselines.} We evaluate AIMER on five representative MoE LLMs spanning different architectures and scales: OLMoE-1B-7B-0125-Instruct~\cite{muennighoff2024olmoe}, DeepSeek-V2-Lite-Chat~\cite{deepseekv2}, ERNIE-4.5-21B-A3B-PT~\cite{baidu2025ernie45}, Qwen3-30B-A3B-Instruct-2507~\cite{yang2025qwen3}, and Mixtral-8x7B-Instruct-v0.1~\cite{jiang2024mixtral}.
+Their architectural details are summarized in Appendix~\ref{sec:appendix_model_architecture}.
+We report the main results at 25\% pruning for OLMoE and DeepSeek, and at 50\% pruning for ERNIE, Qwen3, and Mixtral; additional pruning settings are provided in the appendix.
 We compare AIMER against four calibration-based expert-pruning baselines: REAP~\cite{lasby2025reap}, Expert Activation Norm (EAN)~\cite{jaiswal2025finding}, Frequency, and SEER soft counting~\cite{muzio2024seer}.
-Table~\ref{tab:metric_comparison} summarizes the extra signals required by each criterion, and Appendix~\ref{sec:appendix_metric_scores} gives the corresponding score definitions.
+Table~\ref{tab:metric_comparison} summarizes the extra signals required by these calibration-based criteria, and Appendix~\ref{sec:appendix_metric_scores} gives the corresponding score definitions.
 For a controlled comparison, all calibration-based baselines use the same 4.2M-token calibration set sampled from C4~\cite{allenai_c4_2024}.
-We also compare with two calibration-free baselines: Random, which drops experts uniformly at random with seed 42, and Magnitude, which prunes experts with the smallest mean absolute values.
+We also compare with four calibration-free baselines: Random, Magnitude, STUN~\cite{lee2025stun}, and PruneNet~\cite{sengupta2025you}.